abhinavssingh/sitecore-upgrade-powershell-scripts/scripts/GetModifiedItemsDetails/Readme.md

 ### How to get the sitecore modified items (option-2)

 - Right click on Context Item
-- Go to the Scripts --> Content Migration --> Get Modified Item
+- Go to the Scripts --> Content Migration --> Content --> Get Modified Item
 - Select Nested true if you want to unlock nested items
 - Select the templates what you want to exclude